zabbix/ansible-collection/README.md

-# Ansible Collection - zabbix.zabbix
+# Zabbix Ansible Collection

-This Ansible Zabbix collection is meant to help with Zabbix monitoring infrastructure management automation.
+This collection is meant to help with Zabbix monitoring infrastructure management automation.
 Mainly targeted for scalable tasks, like Zabbix agent deploy and adding hosts to monitoring.